eminnett/spirit-ai-tech-test/README.md

 # Response to Task 2

-The Roman Numeral Calculator program is comprised of two Ruby modules `RomanNumeral::Converter` and `RomanNumeral::Converter` and `RomanNumeral::Calculator`.
-The converter handles the conversion of roman numerals to integers and vice versa while the calculator handles the evaluation of mathematical expressions that use roman numerals instead of arabic numerals.
+The Roman Numeral Calculator program is comprised of two Ruby modules `RomanNumeral::Converter` and `RomanNumeral::Calculator`.
+The converter handles the conversion of roman numerals to integers and vice versa.
+The calculator handles the evaluation of mathematical expressions that use roman numerals instead of arabic numerals.

 These modules can be used as follows: